 It is generally accepted - at least as far as most academics are concerned - that there is a distinct difference between religious studies and theology.
 As you shall see from this interview, however, things are much more complicated, and Professor Wiebe is particularly qualified to present his own take on the relationship between these two distinct disciplines.

 Our interview this week features Chris speaking to Professor Donald Wiebe from the Faculty of Divinity at Trinity College in the University of Toronto on the relationship between Theology and Religious Studies.

+Ed. note.
 Out of necessity this interview was not recorded on our normal equipment, and we apologise for the poorer quality of the sound this week.
-You can also listen to this podcast on iTunes, and subscribe to receive our weekly interviews.

 The relationship between Theology and Religious Studies is not a simple one.
 David Ford writes that at its broadest, theology is thinking about questions raised by and about religions (2000:3).
 These questions are largely directed towards notions of transcendence (typically gods), incorporate doctrinal issues and are “essentially a second-order activity arising from ‘faith’ and interpreting faith” (Whaling, 1999:228-229).
 Essentially, theology is thinking about religion from within religion – although when most people refer to “Theology”, what they mean is “Christian Theology”.

 It is generally accepted – at least as far as most academics are concerned – that there is a distinct difference between religious studies and theology.
 This is succinctly summarised by Ninian Smart’s statement that “historical and structural enquiries, such as sociology, phenomenology, etc., […] are the proper province of [the study of] Religion, and the use of such materials for Expressive ends […is] the doing of Theology” (in Wiebe, 1999:55).